Elizabeth Fry: Death and legacy

-Fry died from a stroke in Ramsgate, England, on 12 October 1845.
+Fry died from a stroke in Ramsgate, Kent, on 12 October 1845, aged 65.
 Her remains were buried in the Friends' burial ground at Barking.
-Seamen of the Ramsgate Coast Guard flew their flag at half mast in respect for Fry; a practice that until this occasion had been officially reserved for the death of a ruling monarch.
+Seamen of the Ramsgate Coast Guard flew their flag at half mast in respect for Fry, a practice that until this occasion had been officially reserved for the death of a ruling monarch.
 More than a thousand people stood in silence during the burial at the Ramsgate memorial.

 Elizabeth Fry Refuge

 With the intention of organising a suitable memorial to Fry, a meeting was held in June 1846, chaired by the Lord Mayor of London.
 Some early proposals for a statue of Fry—to be placed perhaps in either Westminster Abbey or St Paul's Cathedral—had already been floated.
 Instead, it was recommended to the meeting that a practical commemoration of her life would be more fitting.
 Lord Ashley, amongst a group of prominent reformers and admirers of Fry, including the Bishop of Norwich and the diplomat Christian von Bunsen, promoting adoption of a charitable scheme to honour Fry, told the meeting that founding an asylum would be in "perfect harmony with her life, her character, her feelings".
 Such a project would stand for the nation's gratitude to her and "the sympathy they entertain for her righteous endeavours".

-The proposal met with general support and the first Elizabeth Fry refuge opened its doors in 1849 in the London Borough of Hackney – initially in a temporary location and then, from 1860, in a fine late-17th-century town house nearby at 195 Mare Street, which the refuge purchased and occupied for the next half century.
+The proposal met with general support and the first Elizabeth Fry refuge opened its doors in 1849 in the London Borough of Hackney —initially in a temporary location and then, from 1860, in a fine late-17th-century town house nearby at 195 Mare Street, which the refuge purchased and occupied for the next half century.
 It was intended to provide temporary shelter for young women discharged from metropolitan gaols or police offices.
 Funding came via subscriptions from various city companies and private individuals, supplemented by income from the inmates' laundry and needlework.
 Such training was an important part of the refuge's work.

 In 1924, the refuge merged with the Manor House Refuge for the Destitute, in Dalston in Hackney.
 The hostel soon moved to larger premises in Highbury, Islington and then, in 1958, to Reading, where it remains today.
 The original building in Hackney became the CIU New Lansdowne Club but became vacant in 2000 and has fallen into disrepair.
 Hackney Council, in 2009, was leading efforts to restore the building and bring it back into use.
 The building did undergo substantial refurbishment work in 2012 but as of July 2013, the entire building is for sale.
 The building and Elizabeth Fry are commemorated by a plaque at the entrance gateway.